Dynamics and Stability of Non-Smooth Dynamical Systems with Two Switches: Preliminaries

 where $\sgn:\mathbb{R} \to \mathbb{R}$ is the \textbf{signal function} given by

-which is a discontinuous function whose graph if represented at \cref{sec:preliminaries:sub:regularization:subfig:signal}.
+which is a discontinuous function whose graph if represented at \cref{sec:sotomayor_teixeira:subfig:signal}.

-In order to approximate the piecewise smooth vector $\mathbf{F}$ with an 1-parameter family of smooth vector fields, we approximate the signal function at \cref{sec:preliminaries:sub:regularization:eq:F_0} with a certain type of smooth function.
+In order to approximate the piecewise smooth vector $\mathbf{F}$ with a 1-parameter family of smooth vector fields, we approximate the signal function at \cref{sec:sotomayor_teixeira:eq:F_0} with a certain type of smooth function.
 More precisely: